alexiscn/docs.filebox.app/docs/remote/upload.md

 # Upload

+> Currently only support upload one file one time.
+Batch uploading will coming in future updates.

 ## Upload from Photo Library

 You can upload photo and video from photos.
-Currently only

 ## Upload from Files